Welcome to Patty's Antique and Collectible Postcards

 One of a Kind Leather Finds!

-A few years ago we found a very unusual and rare, square (hand cut) antique Leather postcard that was hand made from cow hide, showing a Pueblo Indian on a horse.
+A few years ago we found a very unusual and rare, square (hand cut) antique Leather postcard for sale that was hand made from cow hide, showing a Pueblo Indian on a horse.
 The 1906 cancel confirms the one half inch thick card was mailed.
 After some research, we discovered that it was sent from a saddle maker in Pueblo, Colorado, an area known for fine saddles during the early turn of the century.
 Ancestry research on the sender confirmed that he was related to the family in Iowa, and was employed at the time by a large saddle making company in Pueblo.
 The family still resides at this rural address.

 Another example of unusual leather postcards discovered is made out of fine leather, sewn and folded to form a small decorative coin purse, with a tight 'snap' button riveted to the front for closing.
 It bears the 1905 cancel and 105 year old stamp!